douxxu/TreeGenerator/README.md

-# ├TreeGenerator
+# ├TreeCreator

-TreeGenerator is a command-line tool for generating and visualizing directory tree structures in a terminal.
+TreeCreator is a command-line tool for generating and visualizing directory tree structures in a terminal.

 ## 📂 Requirements

-To run TreeGenerator, ensure you have the following installed:
+To run TreeCreator, ensure you have the following installed:

 **Base:**
 - [Node.js](https://nodejs.org/) (v14 or higher recommended)